yutoTachibana/toolbar-for-storeapp/README.md

 # Toolbar.js

-A jQuery plugin that creates tooltip style toolbars.
+A jQuery plugin that creates tooltip style toolbars for store app.

 ## Documentation